-ENGL 1301 Ω - English Composition I
+ENGL 1301Ω - English Composition I

 Intensive study of and practice in writing processes, from invention and researching to drafting, revising, and editing, both individually and collaboratively.
 Emphasis on effective rhetorical choices, including audience, purpose, arrangement, and style.
 Focus on writing the academic essay as a vehicle for learning, communicating, and critical analysis.
-This course is reading and writing intensive.
+Lecture Hrs. = 3, Lab Hrs. = 0 Prerequisite: ENRD 402 or equivalent